-A Master of Science in Professional Counseling with an Emphasis in Childhood and Adolescence Disorders program may be planned-out for students who want to pursue licensure and a subsequent career as a professional counselor.
+A Master of Science in Professional Counseling with an Emphasis in Childhood and Adolescence Disorders program is structured for students who want to pursue licensure and a subsequent career as a professional counselor.

-Students in this type of MS program could acquire the knowledge and essential skills to identify and assess childhood and adolescence disorders.
-Coursework therefore typically covers both human growth, and counseling theories and techniques.
-For instance, how to counsel victims fo child abuse, crisis and trauma.
+This type of MS program addresses how to identify and assess childhood and adolescence disorders.
+Coursework therefore typically covers both human growth, and counseling theories and techniques—for instance, how to counsel victims fo child abuse, crisis and trauma.

 This might include issues related to developmental delays, child-parent relationships, and school and family life.
-Also, to disorders specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Also, courses will cover some of the disorders specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-A Master of Science in Child Development typically encompasses psychosocial growth in infancy and childhood as well as from adolescence through adulthood.
-Major topics could include physical changes as well as the progress of cognition, language and play.
+A Master of Science in Child Development typically encompasses psychosocial growth in infancy and childhood to adolescence and adulthood.
+Major topics include physical changes as well as the progress of cognition, language and play.

 MS students could also learn various methods to screen and assess infants, toddlers, preschoolers and children with developmental delays or disabilities.